Graylog2/graylog2-server/UPGRADING.rst

 Please see `our documentation <http://docs.graylog.org/en/latest/pages/upgrade.html>`_ for the complete upgrade notes.

-Graylog switches to Elasticsearch http client
+Graylog switches to Elasticsearch HTTP client
 =============================================

 In all prior versions, Graylog used the Elasticsearch node client to connect to an Elasticsearch cluster, which was acting as a client-only Elasticsearch node.
-For compatibility reasons of the used binary transfer protocol, the range of Elasticsearch versions Graylog could connect to, was limited.
+For compatibility reasons of the used binary transfer protocol, the range of Elasticsearch versions Graylog could connect to was limited.
 For more information and differences between the different ways to connect to Elasticsearch, you can check the `Elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/guide/current/_talking_to_elasticsearch.html>`_.

-Starting with version 2.3.0, we are switching over to the more lightweight http client, which is almost version-agnostic.
-The biggest change is that it does not connect to the Elasticsearch native protocol port (defaulting to tcp/9300), but the Elasticsearch http port (defaulting to tcp/9200).
+Starting with version 2.3.0, we are switching over to using a lightweight HTTP client, which is almost version-agnostic.
+The biggest change is that it does not connect to the Elasticsearch native protocol port (defaulting to tcp/9300), but the Elasticsearch HTTP port (defaulting to 9200/tcp).

 Due to the differences in connecting to the Elasticsearch cluster, configuring Graylog has changed.
 These configuration settings have been removed::